Baby bath basics: A parent's guide

 What should I wash first?

-Most parents start with the baby's face and move down to dirtier parts of the body.
+Most parents start with the baby's head and face and move down to dirtier parts of the body.
 This keeps rinsed areas from getting soapy again.

 Should I wash my newborn's hair?